royw/taskfile_help/docs/setup/quickstart.md

   # === Help ===
   help:
-    desc: Show available tasks from this main Taskfile
+    desc: Show available tasks from a namespace (defaults to main)
-    summary: Displays tasks from this main Taskfile, nicely grouped and formatted
+    summary: Displays tasks from the given namespace (defaults to main)
-    cmd: taskfile-help main
+    cmd: taskfile-help namespace {{.CLI_ARGS}}
-    silent: true
+    silent: true  # Suppress task command echo

   help:*:
-    desc: Show available tasks for the given namespace(s)
+    desc: Show available tasks for "all" or the given namespace or for "?" list available namespaces
     summary: |
-      Displays tasks from for the given namespace or all Taskfiles if "all" is specified or list available namespaces if "?" is specified help:<namespace>    - Displays tasks from the given namespace help:all            - Displays tasks from all Taskfiles help:?              - Lists available namespaces
+      Displays tasks for "all" or the given namespace or list available namespaces if "?" is specified help:<namespace>    - Displays tasks from the given namespace help:all            - Displays tasks from all Taskfiles help:?              - Lists available namespaces
     vars:
       NAMESPACE: '{{index .MATCH 0}}'
-    cmd: taskfile-help {{.NAMESPACE}}
+    cmd: taskfile-help namespace {{.NAMESPACE}}
-    silent: true
+    silent: true  # Suppress task command echo
 ```

 ### Development Taskfile (Taskfile-dev.yml)